-During Public Comments, the public may address the Board on any issue within the District's jurisdiction which is not on the agenda.
-The public may comment on any item on the Agenda at the time that item is before the Board for consideration.
-Any person wishing to speak must come up and speak from the podium.
+During Public Comments, the public may address the Board on any issue within the District's jurisdiction which is not on the Agenda.
+The public may comment on any item on the Agenda at the time the item is before the Board for consideration.
+Any person wishing to speak must come up and speak from the podium and will have 3 minutes to make their comment.
 There will be no dialog between the Board and the commenter.
-Any clarifying questions from the Board must go through the Chair.
+Any clarifying questions from the Board must go through the President.